visualjournalist/visualjournalist.github.io/_posts/2016-08-01-redesigning-bbg-gov-website.md

 **I led a small team that was responsible for redesigning the Broadcasting Board of Governors' main .gov website, transforming it into a modern responsive website using the [U.S. Web Design Standards](https://18f.gsa.gov/2015/09/28/web-design-standards/).**

 The [previous site](https://web.archive.org/web/20141006045947/http://www.bbg.gov/) was hard to update and difficult to navigate.
-The site was plagued by duplicative, outdated and inconsistent content.
+It was plagued by duplicative, outdated and inconsistent content.

 ### RESPONSIBILITIES